chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 * Add this path to system environment variables, so that `nuget` command can be used from any location.
 My Computer -> right-click -> Properties -> Advanced system settings -> Advanced tab -> Environment Variables -> edit the `PATH` variable and add the _"path-to-nuget.exe"_
 * Now NuGet commands can be run from any folder in `cmd` or `bash`

+Before first time use, we need to create a nuspec file

 ```bash
 # go to the required project directory
 $ cd /project-folder/